 Burned-out parents experience intense fatigue.
 They feel exhausted and are tired of parenting.

 They may have physical symptoms such as increased somatic complaints and decreased sleep quality.

 Their energy levels are extremely low.
 It is exhausting for them to get up in the morning and face another day with their children.

 Even the thought of their parental role drains them.
 They feel they are at their wits’ end5.

 To conserve their energy, burnt-out parents emotionally distance themselves from their children.

-When parents are depleted, they are less engaged in their children’s upbringing and do the bare minimum in child care.
+When depleted, parents tend to engage less in their children’s upbringing and do the bare minimum in child care.